Dough offering: Components of the mitzvah

+Types of dough

-The Mishnah and Jerusalem Talmud contain a tractate known as Challah dealing with the dough offering.
-Among the rulings, only five grains require the separation of the dough offering: wheat, barley, spelt, wild barley (or oats), and rye.
-In the same tractate is stated the prohibition of setting aside dough offering and tithes from dough made from "new" grain (chadash), on behalf of dough made from "old" grain (yashan).
-The Jerusalem Talmud implies that the commandment was given before the sin of the Twelve Spies.
+Only the five species of grain require the separation of the dough offering: wheat, barley, spelt, wild barley (or oats), and rye.
+Challah and tithes may not be taken from dough made from "new" grain (chadash) on behalf of dough made from "old" grain (yashan).

 Certain preparations of dough were exempt from the duty of separating the dough-offering, such as Sūfgenīn dough that was made with a thin-batter, variously mixed with spices or milk-products, and deep-fried in oil to be made into fritters.
 Included in this exemption is dough that has been kneaded with milk and honey to be deep-fried over a stove into honey-cakes (Hebrew: dūḇshanīn).
 Although exempt from the dough-offering, they still require the separation of regular tithes.
 The Jerusalem Talmud makes the exemption of separating the dough-offering contingent upon breadstuffs that have been cooked in a frying pan or pot over a stove, rather than baked in an oven.
 If these were baked as bread in an oven, they would still require the separation of the dough-offering.
 A quantity of dough equalling 1.6 kilogram or more which was prepared to make hardened biscuits (Hebrew: qanūḇqa’ot) requires the separation of the dough offering.

-In Halakha

-The halakhic sources for the mitzvah are Shulhan Arukh, Yoreh Deah 322 and Mishneh Torah Bikkurim Chapter 5 Section 1.

-The mitzvah of challah is believed by some textual scholars to originate in the priestly source and to postdate the Challah law codes as presented in the Torah.